CityTropes/Arduino_basics/README.md

     c) Code 3: passive_buzzer_song_Take_on_me_Aha

 6. Tilt Ball Switch: turning on a LED when a tilt-switch is turned 90° or more.

+7. Code for moving an attached servo motor an exact number of degrees.